dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 {: #fig-capabilities_baseinventory title="Capabilities integration with the Base Inventory" }

-Finally, NE support capabilities thanks to entilements that entitle them of their use under certain constraints as shown in {{fig-capabilities_restrictions}}.
+Finally, NE support capabilities thanks to entitlements that entitle them of their use under certain constraints as shown in {{fig-capabilities_restrictions}}.

 ~~~ aasvg
 {::include art/capabilities_restrictions.txt}